SpeechMaze · The Global Youth Speaking Championship

 Category 1 · Ages 5 to 9

-Look around you.
 There are so many challenges in the world today, from pollution and hunger to loneliness and inequality.
 If you had the power to solve just one problem, what would it be?
 Explain the problem you would choose, why it matters to you, and how you would begin to solve it.
 Think big or think local.
 Maybe you want to clean up the oceans, or maybe you want to make sure no kid eats lunch alone.
 Be specific, be passionate, and convince your audience that your cause deserves attention.
-The best solutions often start with one person who cares enough to speak up.

 Category 2 · Ages 10 to 14